 |NUTRITION, HEALTH & FOOD SECURITY

-Access to quality, nutrient-dense seed and climate-smart agricultural practices, as well as reduced post-harvest losses, will contribute to food and nutrition and health security for 8.82 million people or 1.76 million households.
+Access to quality, nutrient-dense seed and climate-smart agricultural practices, as well as reduced post-harvest losses, will contribute to food and nutrition and health security for 8.82 million people (1.76 million households).

 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-The provision of opportunities and tools for women and youth to engage in the labor market, coupled with an increase in their access to finance, will contribute to poverty reduction, livelihoods and job creation for 8.82 million people or 1.76 million households.
+The provision of opportunities and tools for women and youth to engage in the labor market, coupled with an increase in their access to finance, will contribute to poverty reduction, livelihoods and job creation for 8.82 million people (1.76 million households).

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-Through a gender transformative approach and de-risking agricultural production, 1.28 million youth and 2 million women will be empowered, reducing existing gender gaps and increasing business opportunities.
+Through a gender–transformative approach and by reducing the risks in agricultural production, 1.28 million youth and 2 million women will be empowered, reducing existing gender gaps and increasing business opportunities.
 Support for enabling regulatory and policy environments will contribute to creating a socially inclusive platform for public and private partnerships.

 |CLIMATE ADAPTATION & MITIGATION

-The matching of digital supply-demand services will increase productivity and improve adaptation to climate change for 4.41 million people or almost a million households.
+The matching of digital supply–demand services will increase productivity and improve adaptation to climate change for 4.41 million people (almost a million households).